MultiSafepay/docs/content/payments/checkout/payment-components/multiple/multiple-3.md

     });
 });
 ```
+&nbsp;
+#### Avoid duplicate orders

-**Note:** When using your own payment button, if the customer clicks it again during the latency before redirection, this creates duplicate orders.
+When using your own payment button, if the customer clicks it again during the latency before redirection, this creates duplicate orders.

 To avoid duplicate orders, disable the button until you have attempted to create an order.
 Then, check `response.success`: